 This 12-month program is designed to prepare individuals to perform the duties of a medical assistant who can function in an acute care clinic or physician’s office in the areas of medical office administration, clinical lab procedures and examining room assisting.
 The student may elect to complete the program either as a block continuing education program or as a credit certificate program.

-El Centro offers a 12-month certificate program composed of six credit hours of general education courses and 33 credit hours of medical assisting-specific courses, for a total of 39 credit hours.
+El Centro offers a 12-month certificate program composed of nine credit hours of general education courses and 33 credit hours of medical assisting-specific courses, for a total of 39 credit hours.
 Students perform a three-credit-hour, 160-contact-hour unpaid internship upon completion of the didactic and skills courses.
+During this time students are required to complete credentialing Exam Review Course.

 Our catalog provides detailed information about the courses we offer and the courses required for the Medical Assisting certificate.